RM1213-ARM/LAB2-Trading-Lab/db-server/README.md

 It is placed in a separate network layer and is **not directly accessible from the web layer**.
 Access is controlled through the API server and management network to ensure security and data integrity.

+Access is restricted to the API Server via the API Network only.

 ---

 ## ⭐ Role in Architecture